Life After You (Daughtry song)

 "Life After You" is a song by American rock band Daughtry, released as the second single from their second album, Leave This Town (2009).
 Chris Daughtry wrote the song with Nickelback vocalist Chad Kroeger and producer Joey Moi.
 Two versions of the original version exist: an album version and a music video version with the crowd cheering at the end.
-"Life After You" received positive reviews from music critics and was a success in most of the charts.
-It was also featured as the soundtrack of the 2013 animated film Alpha and Omega 2: A Howl-iday Adventure.
+"Life After You" received positive reviews from music critics.

 Background

 Chad Kroeger offered "Life After You" to Chris Daughtry while he was still on tour with Bon Jovi.
 Daughtry was not sure if the song suited the band, but a year later, unable to get the song out of his head, he wrote the bridge for the song.
-It was included in his album Leave This Town and was released as the second single from the album.
+It was included on his album Leave This Town and was released as the second single from the album.

 Promotion

 The band performed the song live at the American Music Awards on November 22, 2009.
 The song was also performed by the band at halftime during the Oakland Raiders vs. Dallas Cowboys Thanksgiving football game.
-It is included on the soundtrack of Alpha and Omega 2: A Howl-iday Adventure.